Autolearn: Learn by Surprise, Commit by Proof: Method

 The chain produces a single number $k$: how many questions passed before the chain completed or broke.
 This $k$ feeds directly into the $\beta_2$ schedule (Section~\ref{sec:stage3}), providing a continuous spectrum from no learning ($k=0$) to strong commitment ($k$ large).
 The number of questions $N$ itself scales with surprisal $S_i$, so more surprising passages face longer chains.

-Only Q\&A pairs that passed consistency checking are added to the training corpus $\mathcal{F}$, with each pair carrying its conviction depth $k$ (the number of verification steps it survived).
-Passages where the chain breaks at step $j$ contribute all pairs up to $j-1$; passages that complete the full chain contribute all $N$ pairs.
-Each pair in $\mathcal{F}$ represents knowledge the model could verify but had not strongly committed to its weights, precisely the weakly encoded associations that benefit most from reinforcement.
-The conviction depth $k$ determines the per-item $\beta_2$ in Stage~3: pairs verified through more steps receive stronger learning.
+Only Q\&A pairs that passed consistency checking are added to the training corpus $\mathcal{F}$, each carrying its conviction depth $k$.
+Passages where the chain breaks after $k$ successful steps contribute those $k$ verified pairs; passages that complete the full chain contribute all $N$ pairs.